W v 600 Leasing Limited and EMI Group plc

 He then with his colleague loaded the scrap metal onto his lorry and unloaded it in the scrap yard at Bow.

-Mr Watts was not aware he had an asbestos-related disease when he kindly gave a statement to Fieldfisher for a colleague’s case.
+Mr W was not aware he had an asbestos-related disease when he kindly gave a statement to Fieldfisher for a colleague’s case.
 By that time he was ill himself: he had been diagnosed with small-cell lung cancer.
 However, after his death it became clear that he had in fact been suffering from mesothelioma and that it was this asbestos disease that had caused his death.

-However, when he attended to take a statement, it was quite obvious that he was suffering and this just shows how remarkable Mr Watts was in that in his time of suffering he had no hesitation in assisting a colleague - he had no idea that in future years his evidence would help his family obtain compensation for his own death.
+However, when he attended to take a statement, it was quite obvious that he was suffering and this just shows how remarkable Mr W was in that in his time of suffering he had no hesitation in assisting a colleague - he had no idea that in future years his evidence would help his family obtain compensation for his own death.

 We were able to recover damages in the sum of £78,631.

 For further information or if you believe you have a mesothelioma compensation claim, please contact a member of our mesothelioma claims team by calling freephone 0800 358 3848, email email@example.com or complete our short enquiry form.

 Or start your claim online.

 "The group is praised for its commitment to 'demystifying the legal process' while this is a firm for which the client has always been a priority"

 Fieldfisher has successfully been recognised as an "Occupation and Asbestos Disease Specialists" Fieldfisher are now recognised as assessors